 For example, you can ask Jasper, “Find me a quote on motivation.”

 When I just typed this into this blog post, Jasper came back with:

 “In order to be creative, sometimes you need the pain of being uninspired.
 You can’t just sit on a sofa all day and expect great things.”—Robyn O’Brien

 Let’s try another example.

-This time I asked Jarvis to write me a poem.
+This time I asked Jasper to write me a poem:

 My input: Jarvis, write me a poem about love.

 Jarvis: “Roses are red, violets blue, when you’re in my arms I feel so good too.” —Jarvis AI Writer

 See how easy that was?
 It really is as easy as asking!